 PRO TIP: If you enjoy writing and aren’t a fan of recording yourself, then LinkedIn and Blogging with SEO would be better suited for you.
 But if writing isn’t where you shine, then TikTok and YouTube might be the right platforms for you to get started on.

-Even before launching your online business, try to be social on social media and make connections with other online biz owners.
+Even before launching your online business, try to be social on social media and make connections with other online business owners.
 Now, that doesn’t mean DM a bunch of people the same boring question (and I say this because a lot of people do this on social media).
-That doesn’t work or get you anywhere.
+That doesn’t work or get you anywhere worth going.

 What you’ll want to do is actually find common interests with people that you can chat about.
 No mention of selling them anything.
 No asking market research-style questions (i.e. when did you start your business, what are you currently struggling with, etc.).

 The not-so-secret secret: genuinely get to know people and be yourself!